 Ranjit SinghClinical Research Fellow

 Interested in joining us?
-Applications for the 2021 cohort will open in the fall of 2020.
-In the meantime, you can learn more about the process here.
-We always welcome ideas for initiatives and projects.
-If you are thinking about a summer project or an independent study, please send a one-page outline to email@example.com.
+Applications for the 2021 cohort are open until December 11, 2020.
+If you are thinking about a summer project or an independent study, please send a one-page outline to firstname.lastname@example.org.

 August Chang, Student Researcher